fazibear/fazibear.github.io/_posts/2007-09-17-ivo-reader.md

 - ruby
 ---

 This is a ruby rewrite of ivonka.sh script.
-This simple script read data from standard input or command line parameters using <a href="http://say.expressivo.com/">say.expressivo.com</a> text to speech reader.
+This simple script read data from standard input or command line parameters using [say.expressivo.com](http://say.expressivo.com/) text to speech reader.

 Features: